-Submissions are answered by a volunteer student writer, in collaboration with Title IX & Bias Harassment Coordinator Timothy Dunn.
+Submissions are answered by a volunteer student writer, in collaboration with the Title IX Coordinator.
 If you give your permission (through a prompt in the form), we will post anonymous submissions along with our responses here and in The Mac Weekly.
 This is just one way for our campus to continue having important conversations about consent and healthy relationships.
 The volunteer student writers (Maddy Murnane and Alana Schreiber) are not experts, but are committed to helping our peers create a safer campus.

 Submitted Student Questions

 Your Question: How much sex is normal for a new relationship?
 And what happens when sex starts to take precedence over going to bed at a normal time?
 I’m in my first “real” relationship and these are things I hadn’t thought about before now–I’m having a great time and love my partner but am also not sure about the sustainability of having so much sex….

 Our Response: To start by answering your first question, there is no “normal” in terms of sex.
 Some people have sex once a week, three times a week, seven times, or none at all.
 Even still, this number can change depending on the week.
 While there may be some average, there is no magical number to deem a relationship as “healthy.”
 Plenty of happy couples fall everywhere within that spectrum, and a number like this does not show how much you love your partner.
 No matter what other couples are doing, what is important is what you want to do.